 This ten-week research fellowship is an opportunity to gain practical experience and skills in both research and advocacy, including:

-The Research Fellow will work closely with Democracy NC’s Advocacy Director and Senior Researcher on several projects over the course of the summer, focusing on:
+The Research Fellow will work closely with Democracy NC’s Advocacy team on several projects over the course of the summer, focusing on advancing affirmative policy reforms, exposing issues with enfranchisement, and supporting organizing and advocacy efforts across the state.
+Much of the work will involve interdepartmental collaboration with Democracy NC’s Organizing and Campaigns teams.

 Who can apply?

-Preference is given to current students enrolled in 2-year, 4-year, or graduate programs.
+Preference is given to current students enrolled in 2-year, 4-year, or graduate programs with ties to North Carolina and/or the South.
 Students from a wide variety of programs may be a good fit for the position.

 The ideal applicant will have: